 Sun-kissed kitchen styles in coastal designs feature bright, warm lighting and soft yellow or golden accents that mimic the radiant sun.
 These kitchens often include large windows or skylights to bring in natural sunlight, enhancing the cheerful, inviting atmosphere.
 The use of reflective surfaces like glossy countertops or metallic fixtures helps to distribute light throughout the space.
 Soft, sandy tones on walls or floors can complement the sun-kissed theme, making the kitchen feel like a sunny retreat.
 This design is perfect for those who love a bright and energized kitchen environment.

-- Lighting: brass swing-arm pot filler and recessed ceiling lights with natural skylight above
+- Lighting: brass pot filler faucet and sunburst mirror accent above range

 14. Nautical Stripe Details